MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/microsoft-home-use-program-faq.md

 ms.collection:
 - M365-subscription-management
 - Adm_O365
-- Adm_TOC
 ms.custom:
 - okr_SMB
 - AdminSurgePortfolio
+- commerce_subscriptions
+- PPM_jmueller
+search.appverid: MET150
-description: "Frequently-asked questions (FAQ) about the Microsoft Home Use Program."
+description: "Frequently-asked questions (FAQ) about the Microsoft Home Use Program." ms.date: 05/01/2021
 ---

 # Microsoft Home Use Program frequently-asked questions (FAQ)

 Volume Licensing customers use the Microsoft Home Use Program (HUP) on the [Microsoft Store for Business website](https://go.microsoft.com/fwlink/?linkid=2139192).

 All other customers access HUP by using this step: